 Each year we spend billions to promote both mature energy technologies as well as new, unproven, risky ones.
 Many of these technologies are destructive to public health and the environment, and billions of taxpayer dollars could be saved by cutting subsidies to them.
 Continuing to ask taxpayers to subsidize these technologies of the past or to ante up money for new harmful technologies is fiscally and environmentally reckless.
-We must shift course in 2011 and recognize that the pitfalls of our current system should not be allowed to continue through variations on failed energy policies of the past.
+In 2021, it’s beyond time to leave the legacy of failed energy policies of the past behind.

 The Highway Trust Fund — the account into which our gas taxes are deposited — is collecting far less than current spending levels, which has required Congress to transfer millions of dollars into the Highway Trust Fund to keep it solvent.
 Meanwhile we have an ever increasing backlog of maintenance.
 It is imperative, then, that we do the most with every transportation dollar.
 To do more with less means some programs and projects need to be eliminated while others should be reduced in scope.